kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 We extract the logic handling the responses into callbacks: the corresponding lambdas start at lines `#1` and `#2`.

 However, the provided solution doesn't work.
 If you run the program and load contributors choosing `CALLBACKS` option, you'll see that nothing is shown.
+The tests that immediately return the result, however, pass.
 Why?

 Spend some time thinking of why the given code doesn't work as expected, and after that continue reading.